mw-138/fivem-deferralCards/README.md

 end)
 ```

 This example is large and a bit of a pain to read through.
-So I created a library of exports that developers can use to create Adaptive Cards within server-side scripts using export functions instead of writing Adaptive Cards from raw JSON.
+So I created a library of exports that developers can use to create Adaptive Cards within server-side scripts using functions instead of writing in raw JSON.

 Using this resource, the previous code example becomes the following:
 ```lua